michaellevin21/art-gallery-website/README.md

 5. Type “node server.js” in the terminal
 6. Go to any browser and type http://localhost:3000/

-PS: these instructions only work if you have installed NodeJs and MongoDB as a service
+PS: these instructions only work if you have installed NodeJs and MongoDB